 Our students don’t just read the books, listen to a lecture, and take notes.
 They are stimulated into a discussion, provoked to think deeper, and come to understand more broadly the Humanist life stance.
 This active learning method allows students to go beyond the acquisition of the facts and truly delve into topics.
 It promotes a higher level of learning in building competencies (e.g. problem-solving, critical thinking, communication) and skills (e.g. analysis, synthesis, evaluation) in the pursuit of acquiring a broader, deeper knowledge of humanism.

 Humanist Studies Certificate Program

-Click arrows below to read about Humanist Studies Program (HSP) courses.
+Click the arrows below to read about Humanist Studies Program (HSP) courses.
+Courses are run over a 14-week semester.
 All courses must be completed for one to become a Certified Humanist Professional.
-Students will receive a syllabus upon registration and be expected to complete readings and assignments prior to class.
+Students will receive a syllabus upon registration.

-Master of Arts in Leadership (MALS) with a concentration in Humanism
+Master of Arts in Leadership in Humanist Studies

 This MALS program is in partnership with the United Theological Seminary of the Twin Cities.
 This program is designed for students interested in becoming leaders intending to work in humanist settings and/or interreligious settings.
 It is a good fit for those interested in pursuing community, chapter-based, regional, or national organizational leadership.